CS' Curse of the Crimson Throne 5E

 Motto: Korvosa’s motto is “Trosker ep Styrk,” Ancient Taldane for “Fidelity and Strength.”

 The people of Korvosa universally speak Chelaxian (frequently known as “Common”).
 Korvosans have, over time, created their own slang unique to the city.
 In order to help you blend in while exploring Korvosa, make sure to (correctly) use the following phrases.

 Chel: Mildly derogatory term for people of Chelish descent.
 Widely used as a contemptuous dismissal in the rest of the world.
 In Korvosa, the word has evolved into a hate-filled ethnic slur.
 Use of this word constitutes a grave affront in the city, and using it against the wrong target likely finds the offender beaten, lynched, or killed.

 Dancer: Cutpurse, pickpocket, or other thief who works crowds.
-Comes from the belief that most thieves are Zingarans and most Zingarans like to dance.
+Comes from the belief that most thieves are Varisians and most Varisians like to dance.
 Actual dancing performers are called “performers.”

 Empty: A beggar, vagrant, or homeless person.
 Most Korvosans consider an empty to be someone without meaning or purpose, whose existence doesn’t matter and whose life and death occur without mention.

 Fronter: Someone who lives in Bridgefront or is otherwise poor.
 Not a polite term and frequently used as a mild (sometimes playful) insult among younger aristocrats and nobles.
 Connotes dirtiness.

 Gater: Someone who lives in Northgate.
 Common term even used by Gaters themselves.